-What UBA is
+What is UBA?

 The kinds of data that is tracked and analyzed with UBA includes apps opened, files accessed, emails sent and read, network activity, and much more.
 All of this data is on a per-user basis, as well, so it’s always possible to figure out who did what and when.

-How UBA is used in cybersecurity
+How is UBA Used in Cybersecurity?

 UBA is able to help prevent damage caused by both outsider and insider attacks.
-Whether it’s a hacker trying to gain access to the network or an employee who has become an inside threat, UBA is capable of detecting their malicious behavior and alerting those in charge of monitoring the company’s security.
+Whether it’s a hacker trying to gain access to the network or an employee who has become an insider threat, UBA technology is capable of detecting their malicious behavior and alerting those in charge of monitoring the company’s security.

 A few important use cases for UBA include the following:

 - Compromised user accounts – one of the most common use cases for UBA is in the event that a user has their account compromised.
-In this case, UBA can detect that the account is performing abnormal activities, such as accessing sensitive information that the user doesn’t normally try to access, and then alert a security analyst for investigation.
+In this case, UBA can detect that the account is performing abnormal activities, such as accessing sensitive information that the user doesn’t normally try to access and then alert a security analyst for investigation.

 - Insider threats – this is one of the cases in which UBA really shines.
 Many employees have access to crucial data as part of their normal job function.
 This means that if an employee decides to “go rogue,” it’s difficult to stop them from accessing this crucial data.
-However, UBA is able to detect when their behavior differs from the norm (such as the user accessing the data for longer than normal or at strange times of the day) and from there, the damage they cause can be minimized
+However, UBA is able to detect when their behavior differs from the norm (such as the user accessing the data for longer than normal or at strange times of the day), and from there, the damage they cause can be minimized.

 UBA and SIEM comparison